 Company and System Information

 - Brewers' Distributor Ltd., headquartered in Calgary, Alberta Canada, is a joint venture company owned by Labatt Breweries of Canada and Molson Breweries for the wholesale distribution of beer and the collection of returnable beer containers within Canada's Western Provinces, as well as the Northwest Territories.
 BDL operates nine distribution centers and four cross-dock facilities.

-- BDL's eCommerce solution integrates with World V7.3.11 software from JD Edwards.
-For more information visit: www.jdedwards.com.
+- BDL's eCommerce solution integrates with JD Edwards World V7.3.11 ERP software from Oracle.
+For more information visit: www.oracle.com.